Open In Colab Open in Kaggle

 Coding activity 1: Measuring out-of-distribution generalization#

-Our developer reads through the fine print in the paper and realizes that the TrOCR is both trained on IAM and tested on IAM, on a different set of subjects.
-To be clear, the train and test splits are distinct; but samples come from the same underlying distribution.
-Our developer realizes that the reported error rates might be too optimistic:
+After reading through the fine print in the paper, we realize that the TrOCR is both trained on IAM and tested on IAM, on a different set of subjects.
+To be clear, the train and test splits are distinct; but samples come from the same underlying distribution (the same style of data).
+We realize that the reported error rates might be too optimistic:

-IAM was recorded on a tablet.
-Our developer wants to be able to recognize lines of text handwritten on paper.
+• IAM was recorded on a tablet.
+We wants to be able to recognize lines of text handwritten on paper.

-IAM is 25 years old.
+• IAM is 25 years old.
 Maybe people write differently now compared to in the past.
-Do they even write in cursive anymore?
+Do people even write in cursive anymore?

-The more the developer thinks about it, the more they realize that the paper is really estimating in-distribution generalization.
-However, what they care about is how well the model will work when it’s deployed in the wild, which is closer to out-of-distribution generalization.
+The more we think about it, the more we realize that the paper’s results are really estimating in-distribution generalization (the ability to recognize new text samples in the same style).
+However, what people should really care about is how well the model will work when it’s deployed in the wild, which is closer to out-of-distribution generalization.

 In this coding activity, you’ll measure out-of-distribution generalization on a small subset of the CVL database: